Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Error analysis

 Note that the first term is bounded easily by standard interpolation estimates.
-For the other term, we use the property that $\valueProj p = p$ which implies that the stabilization part of the discrete bilinear form vanishes, see Remark \ref{remark: polynomial consistency}.
+For the other term, we recall Remark \ref{remark: polynomial consistency}, which implies that the stabilization part of the discrete bilinear form vanishes.
 Therefore,

 Then, denoting the coefficients as $\alpha_2 := \kappa, \alpha_1 := \beta$ and $\alpha_0 := \gamma$, we can show that

 To see that \eqref{eqn: Ts estimate} holds, we use the results of Lemma \ref{lemma: l2 projections assumptions satisfied} to express our projections as $L^2$ projections.
 Hence, it follows that